danielcerritos/phytophthora/README.md

 # Characterization of _Phytophthora_ species associated with soybean in Illinois: Complexity, Aggressiveness and Fungicide Sensitivity

 This repository contains data and code used to analyze data for the manuscript XXXX.
 The repository is divided in the following folders:
-- [analysis](https://github.com/danielcerritos/phytophthora/tree/master/analysis): Code use for analysis.
+- [analysis](https://github.com/danielcerritos/phytophthora/tree/master/analysis): Code use for analysis and figures.
 - [code](https://github.com/danielcerritos/phytophthora/tree/master/code): Code used for data cleaning.
 - [data](https://github.com/danielcerritos/phytophthora/tree/master/data): All raw data collected.
 - [docs](https://github.com/danielcerritos/phytophthora/tree/master/docs): Includes all HTML files used to build website.